joonv2/VisualSiteDiary/README.md

 ```

 ## Fine-tuning
+* If you want to train your own model you can follow the instructions below.

 1. Download the Construction image dataset from the original paper.
   - ACID (https://www.acidb.ca/dataset)
   - ACTV (https://github.com/HannahHuanLIU/AEC-image-captioning)
   - SAFE (https://doi.org/10.1061/JCEMD4.COENG-12096)
   - SODA (https://doi.org/10.1016/j.autcon.2022.104499)
-2. Download and extract the provided dataset json files (our VSD Caption dataset).
+2. Modify configs/VSD_all.yaml so the directories of the images match.
-3. Upload ViT-B-16.tar to the main root (./)
+3. Download and upload ViT-B-16.tar to the main root (./)
-4. Upload mPLUG_caption_base.pth to the main root (./)
+4. Download and upload mPLUG_base.pth to the main root (./)
 5. Upload --ours--.pth to the main root (./)
   - visualsitediary_total: Trained_with_both_captions.pth
   - visualsitediary_compact: Trained_with_lv_0.pth